I began with the bicycling. I searched the web for companies

 about twelve inches, I became a bit anxious.
 Carol later called it nerve-wracking.
 I

 breathed much easier when we reached the road.
+We walked from

 the ferry landing through the train station to Eastern Dock where the Madeleine was